 Why Don't the Crows Trust Me?

-One day, a man was walking by while I was feeding the crows.
-He was excited by the idea and wanted to try, so I gave him a handful peanuts.
-He walked under the telephone wire they were sitting on and held up his hand.
+One day a man was walking by while I was feeding the crows.
+He got very excited and wanted to try, so I gave him a handful of peanuts.
+He walked under the telephone wire where they were sitting and held up his hand.

-The crows just eyeballed him.
+The crows just eyeballed him like he was crazy.
 "They're not going to come to you," I told him.
 "You have to throw the peanuts into the street."

 Crows can be skittish and aloof.
-They are never going to come running like a dog will for a lick and a pet, and their standoffish attitude is probably a major reason why they have thrived as a species for so long.
-Remember, crows are wild animals.
-In the US, it is illegal to keep native songbirds—crows included—as pets.
+They are never going to come running like a dog will for a lick and a pet, and their standoffish attitude is probably a major reason why they have survived and thrived as a species for so long.
+They're wild animals, after all, and in the US, it is illegal to keep native songbirds—crows included—as pets.

-Besides, get real, most humans view crows as ominous, murderous evils (or at best, rats with wings).
-For centuries, they have played the bad guys in the stories humans tell themselves, and I'm sure those crows have noticed the eye-daggers most people shoot at them, how cars veer to the shoulder to intentionally run them over.
+Besides, truth be told, most humans view crows as ominous, murderous evils—or, at best, rats with wings.
+For centuries, crows have played the bad guys in the stories humans tell themselves.
+I'm sure those crows have noticed the eye daggers most people shoot at them, how cars veer to the shoulder to intentionally run them over.

-So crows will take their own sweet time deciding if they trust you or not, but once they know who you are, they'll never forget.
+So crows will take their own sweet time deciding if they trust you or not . . . but once they know who you are, they'll never forget.
 At first, they may give you the cold shoulder and ignore your offerings, but don't take it personally.
-Remember that paranoia is all about survival but patience and vigilance will eventually pay off.
+Remember that paranoia is all about survival, but patience and vigilance will eventually pay off.
 If you pass the test, they will decide to trust.